JakeChrist/AutomatedDocumentation/README.md

 The interface provides:

 - Project and output directory selectors
-- DocGen options such as including private functions and choosing a language
+- DocGen options such as including private functions and choosing languages (Python, MATLAB, C++, Java)
 - ExplainCode options for selecting the output format and adding an optional data file

+DocGen-LM auto-detects supported languages, so selecting them in the GUI is optional and provided for clarity.

+To verify the new language options, launch the GUI and confirm that checkboxes for Python, MATLAB, C++, and Java are present under DocGen options.

 ## Using LMStudio as the Backend